Ed Woodham: Other Projects

 From 1995 to 1998, Woodham was the founder and director of Exciting Parlor.

 In 1999, Woodham created "Useful Tables", a public art commission by DreamWorks Puppetry for the New York Village Halloween Parade.
 The title referred to tables that are used for collection and presentation of data, i.e. Table of contents, Periodic table, and Multiplication table.
 During the parade, a puppeteer walked a 10 foot wooden table up Sixth Avenue for twenty-three blocks.
 Woodham expanded the table concept for a puppet stage and projections at St. Ann's Warehouse.

 Woodham created and co-produced the Bravo documentary series, The It Factor, about actors and actressess attempting to 'make it' in Los Angeles and New York.

 In 2003, Woodham performed "Constance Holiday: Hollywood Nurse" at Labapalooza!

 Mini Festival of New Puppet Theater in Brooklyn.

 In 2016, Endicott College presented "Chickenarama," a performance installation by Linda Mary Montano and Woodham and the accompanying "Dad and Mom: Art Giving Life" gallery exhibition.
 "Dad and Mom" featured showed works by Montano's father, Henry Montano, and drawings by Woodham mother's Carrol Woodham, who died in 2012 from Multiple System Atrophy, and that were created during their end-of-life art therapeutic practice.

 In 2016, Woodham and Samantha Hill were selected by the Macon Arts Alliance to be the inaugural artists-in-residence for the Mill Hill Visiting Social Practice Program in Macon, Georgia.
-The artists were scheduled to work in the East Macon Fort Hawkins neighorhood.
+The artists were scheduled to work in the East Macon Fort Hawkins neighborhood.
 Without notice, the Macon Arts Alliance terminated the artists two weeks into their three-month residency project.

 In 2020, Woodham was a featured artist in The Babel Masks exhibition.

 Woodham has performed around the world, including at 54 Columns; Art Prospect Festival, St. Petersburg, Russia; Center for Puppetry Arts; Cherry Lane Theater; Eramboo Art Environment, Sydney, Australia; EyeDrum, Atlanta; HERE Arts Center; High Museum of Art; Indianapolis Museum of Art; Le Poisson Rouge; Lincoln Center Out of Doors; Old Stone House; Orlando Museum of Art; Siren Arts, Asbury Park, New Jersey; St EOM's Pasaquan, Buena Vista, Georgia; Telfair Museum; and other venues.
 In 2025, he was part of the inaugural performance art biennial, The Enduring Power of Play, at Open Source Gallery in Brooklyn.
 In addition, Woodham operates the Showroom Gallery in the Kips Bay/Murray Hill section of New York City.

 Teacher and speaker

 Woodham is a faculty member of the Visual and Critical Studies Department at the School of Visual Arts, where he teaches Social Malpractice Art.
 Since 2013, he has been an Invited Artist Faculty member at NYU's Hemispheric Institute.
 In addition, he has taught at Wilson College's MFA program in Chambersburg, Pennsylvania.

 In 2013, Woodham delivered a Tedx Talk in Gowanus, New York, In 2014, he presented, "Public art as social engagement" as part of TEDxIndianapolis.

-At Columbia Teachers College, Woodham serves as visiting speaker for the Arts Adminstration program (ARAD).
+At Columbia Teachers College, Woodham serves as visiting speaker for the Arts Administration program.